magnumical/magnumical/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/reza__amini?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FcodeSTACKr&screen_name=magnumical)

-- 🔭 I’m  working on [VR+EEG][VRR] and [Graph Neural Networks][GCNN]!
+- 🔭 I’m  working on [VR+ physiological computing][VRR]!
-- 🌱 I’m currently learning Advanced Signal Processing methods!
+- 🌱 I’m currently learning of adding flavour of AI into unity projects (through IBM Watson and some GCP serverless features)
-- 👥 I’m looking to collaborate with other researchers
+- 👥 I’m looking to collaborate with other researchers who are investigating role of VR interactions on real-life social interactions
 - 🥅 2022 Goals: Learn more!
-Publish More Codes!⚡
+Publish More!⚡
 - 👨🏻‍💻 I'm open to hear your comments on my codes!
-Open an issue and ask your questions!

 ### Connect with me: